Books About the ABC’s: Why Are These Important to Student Success?

 Pulling On Knowledge from the World Around Them:

-When young children are just learning how to read and write they are introduced to the sounds that letters are associated with first, and then, later, move on to recognizing the sound and symbol association.
 Teachers utilize what their students already know about the world around them and incorporate it into their classroom to make the process of learning language easier.
 This is why in Early Childhood classrooms you can see the walls covered in decor that highlight(s) the alphabet, illustrations categorized by the letter the item(s) begin with (ex.
 ‘E’ for elephant), and so much more.

 Recognizing Individual Letters: